* June nonfarm payrolls up by 222,000 vs. est. 179,000

 * Unemployment rate edges up to 4.4 pct from 4.3 pct in May

 * Average hourly earnings rise 0.2 pct vs est 0.3 pct

-Nonfarm payrolls increased by 222,000 jobs last month, data from the Labor Department showed, topping economists' expectations for a 179,000 gain.
+Nonfarm payrolls increased by 222,000 jobs last month, data from the Labor Department showed, beating economists' expectations for a 179,000 gain.

-Average hourly earnings rose 0.2 percent in June after gaining 0.1 percent in May, but fell short of the estimated 0.3 percent increase.
+Average hourly earnings rose 0.2 percent in June after gaining 0.1 percent in May, but fell below the estimated 0.3 percent.

-While the unemployment rate ticked up to 4.4 percent from a 16-year low of 4.3 percent, that was because more people were looking for work, a sign of confidence in the labor market.
+While the unemployment rate rose to 4.4 percent from a 16-year low of 4.3 percent, that was because more people were looking for work, a sign of confidence in the labor market.

-Perceived chances of a rate hike at the Fed's December meeting stood at 51.5 percent, according to Thomson Reuters data.
+Odds of a rate hike at the Fed's December meeting stood at 50.6 percent, according to the CME Group's FedWatch tool.

-Policymakers have taken opposing views on inflation after it retreated further below the U.S. central bank's 2 percent target in May, creating uncertainty over the future path of rate hikes.
+Policymakers have taken opposing views on inflation after it retreated below the central bank's 2 percent target in May, creating uncertainty over the future path of rate hikes.

 Adding to the jitters are bets that the world's major central banks are moving closer to unwinding their ultra-loose monetary policies.